bata24/gef/docs/FAQ.md

 This is because many commands are restricted for various reasons.
 Consider setting up `gdbserver` in the guest and connecting from the outside.

-Note: If KPTI is enabled, many kernel-related commands cannot be used.
+Note: If KPTI is enabled, many kernel-related commands cannot be used in userland.
 The reason is that most memory access to kernel space is unavailable if KPTI is enabled.

 ## How do I break in userland when using qemu-system?